 - rollback refresh rollback_name fs_name Refresh an instant rollback from a file system. - rollback destroy rollback_name fs_name Destroy the instant rollback of a file system. - rollback list [fs_name/rollback_name] Display all the instant rollbacks of the specified file system.
 If rollback name is specified, then display information about the specified rollback.
 If no file system name or rollback name is specified, then instant rollbacks of all the file systems are displayed. - rollback online rollback_name fs_name Place the instant rollback online. - rollback offline rollback_name fs_name Place the instant rollback offline. - rollback cache create cache_name [cache_size] [pool] Create a shared cache object or convert the file system to a shared cache object for space-optimized rollbacks for the file system.
 If cache_size and pool are both specified, create a shared cache object.
 If only cache_name is specified, convert the file system to a shared cache object. cache_name should be the same as an existing file system name that is to be converted.
 There is a confirmation message in the Veritas Access CLI asking if you want to convert the specified file system to a cache object. - rollback cache destroy cache_name Destroy the shared cache object. - rollback cache list [cache_name] Display the shared cache objects.
 If no cache_name is specified, all cache objects are displayed.
 The disabled cache object is listed with '-' as the attribute.
-If cache_name is specified and the cache object is disabled, the cache object is enabled automatically. - rollback cache growby cache_name cache_size Grow the size of the cache object by a specified amount. - rollback cache growto cache_name cache_size Grow the size of the cache object to a specified amount.
+If cache_name is specified and the cache object is disabled, the cache object is enabled automatically. - rollback cache growby cache_name cache_size Grow the size of the cache object by a specified amount.
+The cache size should be specified in terms of 512 bytes unit.
+To calculate the cache size, convert the cache size that you want in KB and multiply by 2.